 Investigations and Writings

-This is a searchable year-by-year index from early 2018 back to 1970 that contains some of the past investigative research of Ken Rubin as presented through print media stories and through his own writings.
+This searchable year-by-year subject reference aide from early 2018 back to 1970 contains some of the past investigative research of Ken Rubin as presented through print media stories and through his own writings.

 - Recent publications